 The Off-page SEO

 Tired?
-Grab yourself a cup of coffee or something. 🙂
+Grab yourself a cup of coffee, take a five-minute break, and come back! 🙂

 It’s been a long ride but this guide is far from over.
 What I talked about so far covers only 50% of what we call SEO — the remaining 50% will be the work we do in the off-page SEO phase.